 FDA has a variety of enforcement tools to address retailers who violate Federal statutes or regulations, including civil money penalties, warning letters, seizures, injunctions, no-sale orders and/or criminal prosecution.
 Retailers who violate the regulations may also be in violation of state law and subject to state penalties or other related orders.

 Federal law provides that the FDA shall adopt regulations that may provide any retailer that implements the “approved training program,” a reduced civil money penalty if that retailer is found in violation.
 The FDA does not require training, but it recommends retailers train and educate their employees.

 Until the FDA issues guidance or regulations on what constitutes an FDA “approved training program,” the FDA indicates “the agency intends to use a lower maximum civil money penalties schedule for all retailers who violate the regulations restricting the sale and distribution of cigarettes and smokeless tobacco products, whether or not they have implemented a training program.
 However, FDA may consider further reducing the civil money penalty for retailers who have implemented a training program.”

-Effective only through January 1, 2021, it is illegal for a minor to purchase, attempt to purchase or procure Restricted Products, or use false identification to do so.
+It is illegal for a minor to purchase, attempt to purchase or procure Restricted Products, or use false identification to do so.
 A minor who attempts to purchase tobacco products shall be punished by a fine of up to $100 or 48 hours of community service.

 Not applicable under Federal law

-Effective January 1, 2021, a retailer shall prominently display in the place where tobacco products are sold and where a tobacco product vending machine is located a printed sign or decal that reads as follows:
+A retailer shall prominently display in the place where tobacco products are sold and where a tobacco product vending machine is located a printed sign or decal that reads as follows:

 "IT IS ILLEGAL FOR A PERSON UNDER 21 YEARS OF AGE TO PURCHASE TOBACCO PRODUCTS."